apache/predictionio/docs/manual/source/samples/sizing.html.md

 ---
-title: Sizing Samples with an Extra Long Title to Show Wrapping
+title: Sizing Samples with an Extra Long Title to ThisIsAVeryVeryLongWord Show Wrapping
 hidden: true
 ---